 Respect in a relationship is one of the most crucial cornerstones of a strong bond between romantic partners.
 If you rank the elements of a successful relationship, mutual respect features right at the top.
 Alongside love and trust, if not trumping them.
-After all, you cannot have one without the other.
+After all, you cannot have one without the others.

 21 Elements Of Developing Respect In A Relationship

 When two people respect each other for who they are, they become equal partners in true earnest.
 It means neither partner dominates the relationship and both are equally heard.
-Respect in a relationship creates space to co-exist without fear of judgment, rejection or revenge.
+Respect in a relationship creates space to co-exist without fear of judgment, rejection in love or revenge.

-Now, that may sound too idealistic to be true but by focusing on these 21 elements of developing respect in a relationship, you can build a bond that is as close to this Utopian reality as possible:
+Now, that may sound too idealistic to be true but by focusing on these 21 elements of developing respect in a relationship, you can build a bond that is as close to this Utopian ideal as possible:

 1. See each other as respect-worthy

-The fact that you chose each other as partners is a testament to the fact that you do admire somethings about one another.
+The fact that you chose each other as partners is a testament to the fact that you do admire something about one another.
 If you see signs of lack of respect in the relationship, introspecting about why that is the case can be a good start point.

-Perhaps, there are certain unresolved issues between you and your partner that have eclipsed that the good that you once saw in each other.
+Perhaps, there are certain unresolved issues between you and your partner that have eclipsed the good that you once saw in each other.
 So, take some time to reflect on your partner’s positive qualities you can respect them for.